Electromagnetic Radiation

 This is why ultraviolet light (even shorter wavelength than violet) can cause sunburn while infrared light (longer wavelength than red) simply feels warm.

-The wave model of light successfully describes phenomena like diffraction, interference, and the relationship between wavelength and frequency.
+The wave model of light successfully describes phenomena like diffraction (the bending of waves around obstacles), interference, and the relationship between wavelength and frequency.
 But when 19th-century physicists tried to use this model to predict how heated objects emit light, they encountered a crisis that required abandoning a core assumption about how energy works.